GlobalFishingWatch/encounters_pipeline/README.md

 ## CLI

 The pipeline includes a CLI that can be used to start both local test runs and remote full runs.
-Just run `docker-compose run pipeline --help` and follow the instructions there.
+Just run `docker compose run pipe_encounters --help` and follow the instructions there.

 ### Examples: